11 Authors like Mary Higgins Clark for Your Daring Mystery Needs

 11. Karen Katchur

-Katchur is another author who puts her professional expertise to good use in crafting detailed suspense novels.
+Katchur is the queen of suspense who puts her professional expertise to good use in crafting detailed suspense novels.
 In this case, she earned a bachelor of science degree in criminal justice, which helps with the flavor of novels like her most recent standalone work, The Greedy Three.
 But those who prefer to start a full series should begin with River Bodies, the first of the Northampton County books, where a local detective must piece together murders past and present in a tight-lipped town full of secrets.

 “The water.
 The lake.
 It flows through our veins, and there’s nothing we can do about it… It’s like venom.”